Accessible Complexity Bounds for Restarted PDHG on Linear Programs with a Unique Optimizer: Introduction

 \subsection{Other related works}

 In addition to the previously discussed papers, several other studies have analyzed the performance of PDHG and its variants. \citet{hinder2023worst} and \citet{lu2024pdot} present instance-independent worst-case complexity bounds of rPDHG on totally-unimodular LPs and optimal transport problems. \citet{lu2022infimal} show that the last iterate of the vanilla PDHG without restarts also exhibits a linear convergence rate, dependent on the global Hoffman constant of the KKT system matrix.
 A recent concurrent work \citet{lu2024restarted} propose a new restart scheme for PDHG by restarting from the Halpern iterate instead of the average iterate.
-They prove an accelerated refined complexity bound compared to that of the vanilla PDHG proven in \citet{lu2024geometry}.
+They prove an accelerated refined complexity bound compared to that of the vanilla PDHG proven in \citet{lu2025geometry}.
 This new bound is still based on the Hoffman constant of the reduced KKT system and employs a trajectory-based analysis approach.

+Furthermore, after the release of this paper, \citet{xiong2025high} shows that rPDHG has a high-probability polynomial iteration bound on LP instances whose data follows certain random distributions, via directly analyzing the accessible iteration bound presented in this paper on the random LP instances.

-There has been increasing interest in developing FOMs for LPs. \citet{xiong2024role} propose to use central-path Hessian-based rescaling to accelerate rPDHG, and \citet{li2024pdhg} design a learning-to-optimize method to emulate PDHG for solving LPs.
-Beyond PDHG, several other FOMs have been studied recently. \citet{lin2021admm} and \citet{deng2024enhanced} develop ABIP (and ABIP+), an ADMM-based interior-point method that leverages the framework of the homogeneous self-dual interior-point method and employs ADMM to solve the inner log-barrier problems. \citet{o2016conic} and \citet{o2021operator} develop SCS, applying ADMM directly to the homogeneous self-dual formulation for general CLP problems. \citet{basu2020eclipse} utilize accelerated gradient descent to solve a smoothed dual form of LP. \citet{wang2023linear} use overparametrized neural networks to solve entropically regularized LPs.
-Very recently, \citet{hough2024primal} use a Frank-Wolfe method to address the saddlepoint problem formulation, and \citet{chen2024hpr} implement a Halpern Peaceman-Rachford method with semi-proximal terms to solve LPs.
+There has been increasing interest in developing FOMs for LPs. \citet{xiong2024role} propose to use central-path Hessian-based rescaling to accelerate rPDHG, \citet{li2024pdhg} design a learning-to-optimize method to emulate PDHG for solving LPs, and \citet{lin2025pdcs} propose a PDHG-based solver for addressing general conic LP problems, which include LPs.
+Beyond PDHG, several other FOMs have been studied recently. \citet{lin2021admm} and \citet{deng2025enhanced} develop ABIP (and ABIP+), an ADMM-based interior-point method that leverages the framework of the homogeneous self-dual interior-point method and employs ADMM to solve the inner log-barrier problems. \citet{o2016conic} and \citet{o2021operator} develop SCS, applying ADMM directly to the homogeneous self-dual formulation for general conic LP problems. \citet{basu2020eclipse} utilize accelerated gradient descent to solve a smoothed dual form of LP. \citet{wang2023linear} use overparametrized neural networks to solve entropically regularized LPs.
+Very recently, \citet{hough2024primal} use a Frank-Wolfe method to address the saddle-point problem formulation, and \citet{chen2025hpr} implement a Halpern Peaceman-Rachford method with semi-proximal terms to solve LPs.